readthedocs/readthedocs.org/docs/api/index.rst

     It is a good idea to put your email address, application name, or Read the Docs username into the user agent header of your requests.
-    That way we Read the Docs' team can contact you in the event of issues.
+    That way the Read the Docs' team can contact you in the event of issues.

 .. toctree::